 Many people have heard about the Six Pack rods and assume all 440 Six Packs came with the rods, but they didn’t.

-The first year, 1969, the Six Pack or 6BBL engines came with the standard 440 engine connecting rods.
+The first year, 1969, the engines came with the standard 440 engine connecting rods.

 In 1970 and 1971, the connecting rods were beefed up across the beams resulting in a heavier, stronger rod.

-These rods are called “Six Pack rods” but technically it’s inaccurate to call them that because the ’69 Six Pack didn’t have them.
+These rods are called “Six Pack rods” but technically it’s inaccurate to call them that because the ’69 Six Pack didn’t have them and later 440 Magnums also had them.

-Rumor has it drivers were revving the ’69 Six Pack motors higher than the regular 440s and were throwing rods out the side of the block.
+Rumor has it drivers were revving the motors higher than the regular 440s and were throwing rods out the side of the block.

-While the “Six Pack rods” were beefier, many people today dislike them because they are too heavy and have the same bolt diameter as the regular 440.
+While the rods were beefier, many people today dislike them because they are too heavy and have the same bolt diameter as the regular 440.

 Due to their extra weight, the ’70 and ’71 engines were externally balanced.
-A Six Pack damper contains an eccentric balancing ring while the ’69 engine damper is non weighted.
+The engine’s damper contains an eccentric balancing ring while the ’69 engine damper is non weighted.

 The balancing ring is .210″ thousandths thick.